afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ## About digital inputs and input events

-Every input is assigned a single number starting from 0 and up to 63.
+Every hardware input is assigned a single number starting from 0 and up to 63.

 The state of an input is represented by a single bit, 1 meaning a pressed button, 0 meaning a released button.
 So, the combined state of all inputs is represented as a 64-bits word, where the n-th bit represents the n-th input number.
 This is called an *input bitmap*.
 Least significant bit is numbered as zero.
 For example, the word `00000000 ...
 00000101` means that buttons 0 and 2 are pressed, and the others are released.